neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 ### Change Log
 * 3/5: Initial Release
 * 3/9: Update handout with fixes to run tests + backend server on Windows.
 If you have the old handout and are struggling to run on Windows, [you can apply this patch](https://github.com/neu-se/covey.town/commit/a16f5659d73b5f25cc5fdffb710b8a756faf171f) - JSB
+* 3/17: Update handout with fix to test 'Part 1 - Public room listing is called when rendering (hopefully by a useeffect, this will be checked manually)'.
+GradeScope has been re-run on all submissions with this updated test, and you can also [apply the patch directly](https://github.com/neu-se/covey.town/commit/3b9996b393b4ae271f3a570ba4f3a942357ec6c4) - JSB

 ## General Requirements
 All of the code that you write must be in the two files `frontend/src/components/Login/TownSelection.tsx` (Parts 1-3) and `frontend/src/components/Login/TownSettings.tsx` (Part 4).
 These are the only two files that you will submit.